Every time Tet comes, alcohol poisoning becomes a worrying health problem.

 To limit the risk of alcohol poisoning, especially during Tet, people need to follow these principles: Drink alcohol in moderation: Do not drink too much, avoid drinking on an empty stomach.
 Men should not drink more than 3 units of alcohol per day (1 unit of alcohol is equivalent to 150ml of wine, 50ml of spirits or 1 can of beer).
 For women, this number is 2 units.

 Avoid drinking alcohol mixed with industrial alcohol: Methanol (industrial alcohol) is an extremely dangerous substance, if not handled properly can cause poisoning and death.
-Make sure the alcohol you use is quality alcohol and produced properly.
+Make sure that the alcohol you use is quality alcohol and produced properly.

 Eat well before and after drinking alcohol: Avoid drinking alcohol on an empty stomach, as this will increase the risk of poisoning and hypoglycemia, leading to symptoms such as dizziness and convulsions.
 Eat foods with sugar and starch such as rice, potatoes or milk to keep blood sugar balanced.